sap-tutorials/eda/tutorials/setup-aem/setup-aem.md

 2. Enter a service name, select a Cloud Provider, Region, a Broker Release and Broker Version.
 Finally, a service type.
 To select the right service type, you need to know and understand the requirements of your client applications, for example:

-    - Number of client applications connecting simultaneously
+    - Number of client applications connecting simultaneously.
-    - Maximum throughput
+    - Maximum throughput.
-    - Number of queues required
+    - Number of queues required.
-    - Type of traffic exchanged between client applications
+    - Type of traffic exchanged between client applications.

     > To learn more about how to choose the right service class, visit the [documentation](https://help.pubsub.em.services.cloud.sap/Cloud/ght_pick_service_type.htm).